Are You Happy Baby: The Collection

 Are You Happy Baby: The Collection or also known as Are You Happy Baby: The Collection (1976–1984) is the name of a compilation album of country singer Dottie West's hits from the 1970s and 1980s.
+“Are You Happy Baby: The Collection” is currently out of print.

 This large collection of tracks shows all of West's charted hits spanning 1976 to 1984, when she was at the peak of her career.
 West had died six years before the album's release.
 The album includes the six duet hits she made with Kenny Rogers, her two #1 solo hits from the early 1980s, as well as her Top 40 hits from the 1970s and 1980s as well.
 The material is mainly country pop or countrypolitan-styled music.